What is a share house? Basic structure and features

 4. Increased opportunities for interaction and new connections

-5. It can reduce anxiety about living alone
+5. It can reduce anxiety about living alone.

 Disadvantages of a share house

 While share houses have the advantages of cost and interaction, they also have some disadvantages that come with communal living.
-In order to live comfortably, it is important to understand the disadvantages of share houses and think about ways to deal with them.
+In order to live comfortably, it is important to understand the disadvantages of share houses and think about how to deal with them.

-1. Privacy is difficult to maintain
+1. Privacy is difficult to ensure

 3. Rules for using shared spaces are necessary

-4. Possibility of interpersonal problems arising
+4. Possibility of interpersonal problems

 Who is suitable for a share house?